zlatnaspirala/magic-three/README.md

 You can easy manage paths.
 Default is `https` protocol and also recommended in multiplayer mode.

 ## Features
- - Dynamic Cache/Worker, add to home screen. [pwa]
+ - Dynamic Cache/Worker, add to home screen. [pwa]✅
- - Graphics/Physics ready.
+ - Graphics/Physics scene ready.✅
- - Prod/Dev Mode switch [wip]
- - Add 3d object loaders [fbx]
+ - Add 3d object loaders [fbx, collada]✅

-## Next feature
- - Fix Jump
- - Add shooting `fire`
+ - [wip]Prod/Dev Mode switch
+ - Basic FPS controller✅
- - Add player items handler
+ - [wip]⏳ Add player items handler
- - Integrate networking and self hosting based on node.js
- - Create bash or any script to make minify all module javascript.
+ - [wip]⏳ Create bash or any script to make minify all module javascript.
 [To make little more performance better - lighthouse chrome]
+ - [wip]⏳ Adding optimal sky throw the config flags.
+ - [wip]⏳ Add test naming fbx animation segments, adding complete FPS basic actions.

-## More info about PWA
+## More info about PWA ⏳
 I have performance stable at ~90% value.
 I load extra fbx animation 22Mb to test little more better.
 Image formats like WebP and AVIF often provide better compression than PNG or JPEG, which means faster downloads and less data consumption.
 I use freeware GIMP he had a webp format support for exports.